boutroslab/CRISPRAnalyzeR/README.md

    ```
    docker run --rm -p 3838:3838 boutroslab/crispranalyzer:latest
    ```
+   It is important to keep the __3838:3838__ as this tells the software how to access it via the browser.

    If you want to run a specific version, just replace the `latest` with the specific version number